DOVER KENT ARCHIVES

 Its origin is thought to be 1838, eight years after the street began to take shape.
 There is evidence though of another, with like name, in the pier district as late as 1841.
 (Louis Pique, or commonly, French Louis).

-In 1912 improvements were made in Peter Street, or maybe the pub itself moved.
+In 1912 improvements were made in Peter Street, the old pub was demolished and the new one converted from two old cottages.

 Alterations to two old cottages that year converted them into a pub, after which there was no need to approach the house by steps.